 “People who love going to work are more productive and more creative.
 They go home happier and have happier families They treat their colleagues and clients and customers better.
 Inspired employees make for stronger companies and stronger economies” Start with Why , by Simon Sinek

 One of the greatest assets your business has is your people.

 The most effective leaders have mastered the art of engaging their people.
 Or they are at least practising it.
-It is this engagement that will inspire the commitment and loyalty that leads to true buy-in from your team.
+It is this engagement that will inspire commitment and loyalty.
+Leading to true buy-in from your team.